pyramids33/hackathon5/readme.md

 Using a zero knowledge proof, a person can eliminate themselves as a suspect, while keeping their DNA information private.

+## Rationale

+During criminal investigations, DNA samples are taken from crime scenes.
+They may also be requested of people related to the case for the purpose of elimination.
+This system would minimise the need to keep large databases of DNA profiles of non-suspects, or staff, which may be hacked, stolen or misused.

 ## Overview

-There are two phases.
+In this process there are two phases.

 In phase one, Alice requests a lab to obtain her DNA profile.
 A certificate is generated with a hash of the information and timestamped on the blockchain.
 She can now self custody this information and the lab is required to destroy any copies.

 In phase two, she is given a scene sample and the ZKP program by an investigator.
 She uses the ZKP to prove that her DNA is not a match.
 The investigator can check the certificate against the blockchain.

 ![](./diagram.jpg)

-## Rationale

-Minimise the need for keeping large databases of everyone's DNA profiles, especially non-suspects, which may be hacked, stolen or misused.

 ## CLI
 ```